jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/iso-iec-29147/index.md

 advisories are only two parts of a broader process.
-Some of the other steps involve different International Standards, e.g., the [ISO/IEC 30111](https://www.iso.org/standard/69725.html) for vulnerability handling methods, which we may talk about at another time.
+Some of the other steps involve different International Standards, e.g., the [ISO/IEC 30111](https://www.iso.org/standard/69725.html) for vulnerability handling methods, which I talk about [in another blog post](../iso-iec-30111/).
 In broad terms, we could describe that process as follows: First, a reporter contacts a vendor about a potential vulnerability.
 Then, the vendor verifies the issue and, if dealing with a genuine exposure,